-Borrowers who are willing to pay a lump sum can often negotiate a generous reduction of their medical debt.
-If you’re offered a 20-25% reduction on your bill, it may make sense to dip into savings to make the payment now.
+Borrowers who are prepared to pay a lump sum can often negotiate a generous reduction of their medical debt.
+If you’re offered a 20-25% reduction on your bill, it may make sense to dip into a savings account to make the payment now.

 4. Work out a payment plan to settle the medical debt.

-- First, find out if your bill has passed the Statute of Limitations (SOL) — the period during which the lender can still take you to court to collect payments.
+- First, find out if your bill has passed the Statute of Limitations (SOL) — Research the period during which the lender can still take you to court to collect payments.
 This period usually spans three to six years, depending on your state, and starts when your account becomes delinquent.

 - Record your agreement.
-Whether it is a repayment plan or a lump-sum settlement make sure you get the agreement in writing before you start making payments.
+Whether it is a repayment plan or a lump-sum settlement, make sure you get the agreement in writing before you start making payments.

 Why is it important to know whether you’re within the statute of limitations?